dapak2002/programming-languages-2022/feedback-hw.md

 Your repo needs to be private and I need to invited as a collaborator.

-**If you don't respect the instructions above you will loose a point on the next homework.**

----

 If you have latex questions, try first to find the answer on stackexchange.

+### Particular Comments

 -1 if code or explanation was missing.
 Also -1 if the code was not typeset properly.

----

 In the lecture, I emphasized that
 - the [mathematical definition](resources/gcd.jpg) of gcd can be read as a functional program in pseudo code;